YenChengLai/expense-tracker-v2/backend/auth-service/README.md

 Test are in `test/test_auth_main.py` and use `pytest` with `TestClient` and mocking.

 - Setup:
-  - Ensure dependencies include testing tools:
+  - Ensure testing dependencies are installed:
     - Linux/macOS:

       ```bash